- Founder at Widefido.com where he sells Simply Simple Software to consumers.

 - Avoid free and experimental business models.
 Stick to freemium, free trials.

 - Target an audience that will sell for you.
 Take advantage of viral loops.

 - Sell at the highest possible price (which is low, because they don’t want to pay you)

-- Keep costs low, built entertainment into the product, automate everything and be available to hand held them if they need
+- Keep costs low, build entertainment into the product, automate everything and be available to handheld them if they need

 - Automate everything

 - Don’t ignore B2B opportunities (Dropbox, for instance)